samikris/samikris.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-#hi, i'm samiksha, a second year electrical engineering student. i'm interested in the applications of machine learning to understand physical phenomena and improve sensors and instrumentation. i also hope to explore the use of computing and electrical engineering in sustainable energy solutions.
+hi, i'm Samiksha, a second-year electrical engineering student with a tech breadth in physics. i'm interested in applying machine learning to understand physical phenomena and improve sensors and instrumentation, while building hands-on skills in circuit design and embedded systems. i'm particularly excited about the intersection of hardware and algorithms in sustainable energy solutions and intelligent sensor development.

-#i've worked on projects that span different fields, from atmospheric science and astrophysics, to personal medicine. feel free to reach out to me at samikris24[at]g[dot]ucla[dot]edu!
+feel free to reach out to me at samikris24[at]g[dot]ucla[dot]edu!